ShawnHacks/ShawnHacks/README.md

 ## Hi, I'm ShawnHacks 👋

 Here are some of my works:
+- **screentell** - [screentell](https://screentell.com/): a browser-based screen recording and editing tool for fast product demos, tutorials, and social clips—no software install, just record, edit, and export in minutes.
 - **bulkresizeimages.online** - [Bulk Resize Images Online](https://bulkresizeimages.online/)：Free online tool to batch resize multiple images at once.
 Fast, secure, and works entirely in your browser — no upload needed.
 - **WebsiteScreenshot.online** - [Free online website screenshot tool](https://websitescreenshot.online/).
 Capture any site instantly in PNG, JPEG, PDF formats.
 Custom resolutions, mobile & desktop views.
 No registration!
 - **TweetCloner** - [TweetCloner](https://tweetcloner.com) is a creative tool for the X /Twitter.
 Clone any tweet ideas, rework it into your own fresh, original content.